 Thankfully, there is an activity that cancer patients can do in order to sleep better at night.
 A new study that was presented to the American Society of Clinical Oncology suggests that yoga can be a truly beneficial activity for cancer patients.

 In the study, 227 women who were taking chemotherapy for breast cancer were divided into 3 groups.
 The first group did Tibetan yoga sessions, which focused on controlled breathing, meditation, and postures.
-The second group did simple stretching, and the last group didn’t do anything apart from receive conventional care.
+The second group did simple stretching, and the last group didn’t do anything apart from receiving conventional care.
 The yoga and stretching sessions lasted around 90 minutes, and the women were instructed to repeat what they had learned every day at home.

 To ensure that the experiment was accurate, all of the test participants wore tracking devices that monitored sleep.
 The women were then re-tested a week after the 12-week study period, and again after 3, 6, and 12 months later.